vuejs/docs/src/api/composition-api.md

 #### Stopping the Watcher

-When `watchEffect` is called during a component's `setup()` function or lifecycle hooks, the watcher is linked to the component's lifecycle, and will be automatically stopped when the component is unmounted.
+When `watchEffect` is called during a component's `setup()` function or lifecycle hooks, the watcher is linked to the component's lifecycle and will be automatically stopped when the component is unmounted.

 In other cases, it returns a stop handle which can be called to explicitly stop the watcher: